Judi Johansen is a trustee slated to become chair of our board in 2013. Hear her thoughts on the future.

 Yes, dikes will come down to reconnect the river and floodplain.
 But we can’t promise more explosives.
 We’ll just follow the science.

-At this threshold between our past and our future, we thought to include one more voice, a voice of the future.
-Judi Johansen is a trustee who is slated to become chair of our board in 2013 (yes, we do plan well ahead!).
+At this threshold between our past and our future, we thought to include one more voice, Judi Johansen, who became chair of our board in 2013.

 Let’s listen to what Judi has to say about the future.